This post was updated on May 9, 2022

 What Is the Easiest Way to Stain a Deck?

-One of the easiest methods is using a stain mop.
-These mops soak up a lot of stain and can cover many areas quickly.
+One of the easiest methods is using a stain floor brush.
+These brushes soak up a lot of stain and can cover many areas quickly.
 They’re very easy to use and leave a good result behind.
+They come in 10″ and 14″ size fro even faster application

 What Kind of Brush Do You Use for Deck Stain?